cosmos72/stmx/README.md

 - `bordeaux-threads`
 - `trivial-garbage`

-Note: as of July 2013, the stable branch of STMX does **not** yet contain support for hardware memory transactions - to get them, download the latest version from GitHub (see below).
+Note: as of August 2013, Quicklisp contains STMX version 1.3.3, which does **not** yet contain support for hardware memory transactions - to get them, download the latest version from GitHub (see below).
+Quicklisp will probably include STMX 1.9.0, which supports hardware transactions, in the next update.

 Since STMX was added to QuickLisp quite recently (15 June 2013), it may happen that your Quicklisp installation can't find it.
 In such